 This energetic class involves movement, teamwork, sharing and listening.
 Students will move, shake and shimmy to various styles of music.
 CMM provides a safe, positive and enjoyable environment in which to study a rich variety of movement disciplines while advancing student’s knowledge, confidence, skills, and motivation to engage in a lifelong, healthy and physically active lifestyle.
 Students in the CMM class will set and achieve personally challenging fitness goals and apply higher-order thinking skills to the scientific principles of human movement.
 Students will gain physical strength and self-confidence while learning fun performing arts skills.
 Students will participate in a wide range of activities including yoga, folk and modern dance, creative movement and music exercises with the goal of improving cardiovascular endurance, flexibility and overall fitness.
 This course will satisfy PE credit but will not count towards the required MSMS 13 credits.

 Drawing II is a studio course with hands-on learning.
 The course objective is to further the study of dry media on an advanced level of training.
-The students will learn how to draw the human figure beginning with the separate parts of the face: the eyes, nose, mouth, ears, and hair.
-Hands and feet studies will follow, ending with gesture drawings and a full pose using a live model.
-The course will conclude with clayboard, vertical line drawings, and graphic design.
+The course will introduce students to color mediums.

 Painting I is a studio course with hands-on learning.
 This course contains an introduction to basic painting techniques using the mediums of watercolor, Acrylic, and fabric paint.
 All projects include the study of the elements and principles of design.
 The color wheel and various color schemes will be explored and used to create all works of art.

 Painting II is a studio course with hands-on learning.
-This course is a continuation of study in painting techniques using watercolor, acrylic, and oil according to the student’s preference.
-At the beginning of the course, entry level calligraphy will be introduced and illustrated with a painting.
-Next, an emphasis will be placed on the old masters and how they developed their techniques which led to their unique artistic styles.
-Students will begin to analyze their own unique styles as they study the focus areas of Impressionism and Post-Impressionism.
+This course is a continuation of study in painting techniques using acrylic paint.
+Students will begin to analyze their own unique styles.
 The final project will be tailored to the student’s strengths and preferences as a new artist.

 Sculpture I is a studio course with hands-on learning.
 This is a course in the applied principles and practices in sculpture and constructive design.
 The student will learn the art of carving, modeling, and casting using a wide variety of materials, such as soap, wire, clay, and plaster of Paris.
 Students will meet the challenges of working with three dimensions instead of only two.